Prince2276/tourism-website/README.md

 Deploy it to a cloud hosting platform (AWS, Heroku, Azure) with CI/CD.

 👨‍💻 Author

 Prince Burnwal
 📧 princeburnwal20@gmail.com

 🌐 github.com/Prince2276

+💼 linkedin.com/in/prince-burnwal

+🪪 License

+This project is licensed under the MIT License — feel free to use or modify it for learning purposes.